Theatre History and Info

 The beauty of the original Radio-Keith-Orpheum’s Art Deco style was reflected in its gold leaf ceiling, crystal light fixtures and black ebony, walnut and marble detail.
 Much of that original movie theatre style remains and continues to recall the rich history of the Adler Theatre.
 Here’s a brief timeline of the theatre’s history:

-• 1926 - The RKO chain needs a bigger theatre In Davenport.
+• 1926 - The Radio-Keith-Orpheum chain partners with George Bechtel, prominent financier, to build a bigger theatre in Davenport, Iowa.

 • 1931 - The RKO Orpheum Theatre-Mississippi Hotel complex opens at a cost of $2 million.
-The theatre is Iowa’s largest movie house.
+The theatre is Iowa’s largest movie house and premieres to the Tri-cities with Suicide Fleet starring Ginger Rogers.

-• 1973 - The Orpheum’s large size and the growth of multiplex movie theatres contribute to the closing of the RKO as a regular movie house.
-Sporadic use for road shows and rock concerts continue.
+• 1973 - Cleopatra Jones is the last film shown in the Davenport Orpheum after the popularity of of multiplex movie theatres contribute to the closing of movie houses.
+The House is used occassionally for road shows and rock concerts.

 • 1981 - The Davenport Chamber of Commerce buys the RKO and donates it to the non-profit RiverCenter for the Performing Arts, Inc.

-• 1986 - After a major fundraiser of $4.25 million, the RKO Orpheum is restored to its Art Deco glory and renamed the Adler Theatre.
+• 1986 - After a major fundraiser of $4.25 million and restoration, the RKO Orpheum is renamed the Adler Theatre and reopens to the Quad Cities in repaired Art Deco glory.

 • 2006 - Substantial behind-the-scenes improvements are completed, including an increase in critical stage and storage space, improvements in sound, lighting, rigging, dressing rooms, elevators and HVAC.

-• TODAY - The beautifully restored theatre continues to present a diverse line-up of live, theatrical productions featuring celebrity headliners, first-rate Broadway shows, comedians and more.
+• TODAY - The Adler Theatre continues to present a diverse line-up of live, theatrical productions featuring celebrity headliners, first-rate Broadway shows, comedians and more.